Pedro-Beirao/dsda-launcher/compileMacOS.md

 // qmake ..
 "CONFIG+=deploy"
-// ^ this will add a "lib" folder to the .app bunndle (Only useful when distributing dsda-doom) and will compile for both x64 and arm64 archs
+// ^ this will compile for both x64 and arm64 archs

 ```
 6. Run make